vircadia/vircadia-native-core/README.md

 DNS or other name service you should be able to access this IP address by name as well.

+To test things out you'll want to run the Interface client.
+You can make that target with the following command:

+    make interface

+Then run the executable it builds, or open interface.app if you're on OS X.

-To access your local domain in Interface, open the Preferences dialog box, from the Interface menu, and enter the IP address of the local DNS name for the server computer in the "Domain" edit control.
+To access your local domain in Interface, open the Preferences dialog box, from the Interface menu on OS X or the File menu on Linux, and enter the IP address of the local DNS name for the server computer in the "Domain" edit control.

 In the voxel-server/src directory you will find a README that explains in